venkateshsundaram/state-jet/README.md

 const todoState = useStateGlobal<Todo[]>("todos", []);
 ```

+## Why state-jet Is More Advanced Than Zustand

+- **No Proxies Needed** → Zustand uses proxies for state updates, but state-jet uses signals, making it even faster.
+- **Derived State Is Automatic** → No need for selectors; state updates only trigger where necessary.
+- **Optimistic Updates & Rollback** → Unlike Zustand, state-jet has built-in support for instant UI updates and auto-revert on failures.
+- **Multi-Tab Sync** → global state persists across browser tabs and devices.
+- **CRDT Support** → Automatic conflict resolution for real-time apps, something even Zustand lacks.

+### ✅ Conclusion

+If you need the simplest, fastest, and most advanced state management solution for React, state-jet beats Redux, Recoil, MobX, Jotai, and even Zustand in performance, reactivity, and developer experience. 🚀

 ## ⚡ Comparison Table
 | Feature                  | Redux  | Recoil | MobX  | Jotai  | Zustand                | state-jet            |